 409 Chelsea St.

 This authentic Peruvian restaurant serves breakfast, tapas, soups, seafood, and many traditional plates.
-Try the seco de cabrito (Peruvian-style lamb stew), arroz con pollo ( rice with chicken), or plato montanero (grilled steak with rice, beans, fried pork, egg, plantains, and salad).
-It offers a warm and cozy atmosphere and has an authentic Peruvian décor, including a large painting of Machu Picchu.
+Try the seco de cabrito (Peruvian-style lamb stew), arroz con pollo (rice with chicken), or plato montañero (grilled steak with rice, beans, fried pork, egg, plantains, and salad).
+It has a warm and cozy atmosphere and an authentic Peruvian décor, with a large painting of Machu Picchu.

 Royal’s Roast Beef

 752 Bennington St.